RivaD2/reading-notes/201/class-01.md

 Opening tags carry **Attributes**--These provide additional information and consist of a **name** and a **value**
 ```<p lang="en-us"> This will be a paragraph in English</p>```
+1. Every HTML doc carries an **ID ATTRIBUTE** which identifies each element from other elements on the page.
+1.Think of ID attributes (A.K.A.
+GLOBAL ATTRIBUTES) AS THE SOCIAL SECURITY NUMBERS OF ELEMENTS -each one is unique and be used on any element

 The attribute  in the above example is "lang" and the value is inside of the tags

 ## Extra Markup: The Evolution of HTML
 --------
 #### Like all things, HTML has evolved and there are several versions out there
-- Like the iPhone, each new version of HTML was designed to better than the last
+* Like the iPhone, each new version of HTML was designed to better than the last
 * Evolution of HTML into different types requires that each webpage begin with the DOCTYPE declaration (which I covered above)
 * This declaration tells the browser which version is being used
 * It should be mentioned that commenting out your code as you work is helpful to you but ALSO EVERYONE ELSE
-It is not visible to the browser and it looks like this:
+* Comments are not visible to the browser and they look like this:
 ```<!-- I am writing a comment -->```

-* Every HTML doc carries an **ID ATTRIBUTE** which identifies each element from other elements on the page.

-#### THINK OF ID ATTRIBUTES (A.K.A.
-GLOBAL ATTRIBUTES) AS THE SOCIAL SECURITY NUMBERS OF ELEMENTS -each one is unique and be used on **ANY** element

 ## Process & Design: Where do we even start when we want to build a site?
 --------